AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Updated :ref:`scenarioMonteCarloAttRW` to use more pythonic OOP for Monte Carlo data retention
 - Updated :ref:`scenarioMonteCarloSpice` to use more pythonic OOP for Monte Carlo data retention
 - Removed the now deprecated ``datashader_utilities.py`` in favor of the new bokeh plotting features in ``AnalysisBaseClass.py``
+- Upgraded protoc compiler to v3.20.0, added ``protobuf`` to optional package install list
+- Created unit tests for protobuffer packing and saving in :ref:`vizInterface`

 Version 2.5.0 (Sept.
 30, 2024)